gasperkreft/MLG_FinalProject/README.md

 # Project Summary: Graph Machine Learning for Road Network Analysis

 This is the final project for the Machine Learning on Graphs course done in collaboration with Jovana Videnović and Jaša Žnidar.
-For a detailed analysis of our project check out this [blog](https://medium.com/@jz6042/ac09a20294bf) or [notebook](https://github.com/gasperkreft/MLG_FinalProject/blob/main/ProjectMLG.ipynb)
+For a more detailed report of our project check out this [blog](https://medium.com/@jz6042/ac09a20294bf) or [notebook](https://github.com/gasperkreft/MLG_FinalProject/blob/main/ProjectMLG.ipynb)

 ## Introduction